1990–91 Chicago Bulls season: Regular season

-Michael Jordan won another scoring title averaging 31.5 points, 6.0 rebounds, 5.5 assists and 2.7 steals per game, and also won his second NBA Most Valuable Player of the Year award, while being named to the All-NBA First Team, and to the NBA All-Defensive First Team.
+Michael Jordan won another scoring title averaging 31.5 points, 6.0 rebounds, 5.5 assists and 2.7 steals per game, and won his second NBA Most Valuable Player of the Year award; he was also named to the All-NBA First Team, and to the NBA All-Defensive First Team.
 In addition, Scottie Pippen averaged 17.8 points, 7.3 rebounds, 6.2 assists and 2.4 steals per game, and was named to the NBA All-Defensive Second Team, while Horace Grant provided the team with 12.8 points and 8.4 rebounds per game, and Bill Cartwright contributed 9.6 points and 6.2 rebounds per game.
 Meanwhile, second-year guard B.J.
 Armstrong provided with 8.8 points and 3.7 assists per game off the bench, John Paxson contributed 8.7 points and 3.6 assists per game, second-year forward Stacey King averaged 5.5 points per game, three-point specialist Craig Hodges contributed 5.0 points per game, Will Perdue averaged 4.1 points and 4.5 rebounds per game, and Levingston provided with 4.0 points per game.

-During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Jordan was selected for the 1991 NBA All-Star Game, as a member of the Eastern Conference All-Star team; Jordan scored 26 points along with 5 assists and 2 steals, despite committing 10 turnovers, as the Eastern Conference defeated the Western Conference, 116–114.
+During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Jordan was selected for the 1991 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
+Jordan scored 26 points along with 5 assists and 2 steals, despite committing 10 turnovers, as the Eastern Conference defeated the Western Conference, 116–114.
 Meanwhile, Hodges won the NBA Three-Point Shootout for the second consecutive year.
-Despite a stellar season, Pippen was not selected for the All-Star Game.
-Head coach Phil Jackson finished in fourth place in Coach of the Year voting.
+Despite a stellar season, Pippen was not selected for the NBA All-Star Game.
+Jordan and Pippen both finished tied in seventh place in Defensive Player of the Year voting, while Pippen finished tied in eighth place in Most Improved Player voting, and head coach Phil Jackson finished in fourth place in Coach of the Year voting.

-In the Eastern Conference First Round of the 1991 NBA playoffs, the Bulls swept the New York Knicks in three straight games.
-Then in the Eastern Conference Semi-finals, they defeated Charles Barkley and the 5th-seeded Philadelphia 76ers in five games.
-In the Eastern Conference Finals, they swept the 2-time defending NBA champion Detroit Pistons in four straight games, and advanced to the NBA Finals for the first time.
+The Bulls finished fourth in the NBA in home-game attendance, with an attendance of 757,745 at the Chicago Stadium during the regular season.